CDCgov/prime-reportstream/prime-router/docs/getting-started/postgres-database.md

 ### Managing Postgres with Flyway
 Flyway is an open-source database-migration tool that runs files in `prime-router/src/main/resources/db/migration` directory.
-If you need to make changes to the database, a PR needs to be submitted with an incremented vile version added to the migration directory.
+If you need to make changes to the database, a PR needs to be submitted with an incremented file version added to the migration directory.